Rishav1411/Audiocloud/README.md

 ```
 OnlySongs/
-├── lib/
-│   ├── models/
-│   ├── screens/
-│   ├── services/
-│   ├── utils/
+├── README.md
-│   └── main.dart
-├── assets/
+├── current_song.dart
-├── pubspec.yaml
+├── main.dart
-├── firebase.json
+├── my_home_contents.dart
-└── README.md
+└── pubspec.yaml
 ```

-- **lib/**: This directory contains the source code of the OnlySongs website.

-  - **models/**: This directory holds the data models used in the application, such as User, Artwork, and Recommendation.

-  - **screens/**: Here, you'll find the different screens of the website, including Home, Explore, Profile, and Authentication screens.

-  - **services/**: This directory contains the Firebase service files responsible for handling authentication, database operations, and recommendation algorithm.

-  - **utils/**: Utility files used throughout the project, such as constants, helper functions, and custom widgets.

 - **main.dart**: The entry point of the Flutter application, which sets up the initial screen and runs the app.

+- **current_song.dart**: This file contains the instructions about how to handle users requests when the user tries to play songs.

-- **assets/**: This directory contains static assets, such as images and fonts, used in the OnlySongs website.
+- **my_home_contents.dart**: This file contains the basic information about the home page of the website.

 - **pubspec.yaml**: The configuration file for managing project dependencies and assets.

-- **firebase.json**: Firebase hosting configuration file.

 ## Recommendation Algorithm